kennt/CarND1-P4/writeup.md

 This also took quite a while to determine how bad an image needs to be before rejecting.

 Doing some analysis may be useful to determine the allowable differences between the left and right lanes curvatures.

+#### 7. Curvature calculations

+My curvature calculations were higher than expected.
+After much experimentation, I found out that it was due to my perspective transform being a bit short, so my curves were straighter than expected (since I had less data with the dashed lines).
+However, being able to see further ahead led to the algorithm being much more instable (especially in the bridge area and when the black car passed me).

+So I added a parallel calculation for the radius of curvature.
+I basically do two perspective transforms, use one for the curvature and one for the lane detection.
+A possible optimization of this would be to use one transform and have the lane calculations truncate the image to the size it expects, however I did not have time to try this out.